 VI.
-ANTICIPATED ENVIRONMENTAL IMPACTS AND MITIGATION MEASURES.
+ANTICIPATED ENVIRONMENTAL IMPACTS AND MITIGATION MEASURES

-The replacement of the bridge will have few and limited adverse impacts which will be mainly experienced during the construction phase.
-As the bridge will be erected on their previous locations, construction will be carried out in already disturbed areas.
+87. The replacement of the bridges will have few and limited adverse impacts which will be mainly experienced during the construction phase.
+As the bridges will be erected on the previous site, construction will be carried out in an already disturbed area.
 Construction will create a range of expected minor impacts which can be easily addressed by conditions imposed in the Environmental Management Plan (EMP).
 No resettlement will be required, no cultural or heritage sites will be affected nor will any primary forest be cleared.
-While water quality may be temporarily affected during construction the flow in the watercourses will not be affected.
+While water quality may be temporarily affected during construction the flow in the watercourse will not be affected.

-Construction of each bridge is expected to take about 6 months and would be constructed in sequence which may take about 2-3 years to complete all of the bridges in a contract.
-Construction will cause a range of minor impacts in terms of effects on water quality, noise, dust, employment opportunities and waste disposal.
+88. Construction of each bridge is expected to take about 6 months and extend over about 3-4 years to complete all bridges in a contract.
+Construction will cause a range of minor impacts in terms of noise, dust, employment opportunities and waste disposal.
 Construction will create some short term employment opportunities that will benefit the local communities.
 Construction impacts are of a general nature and as these are applicable to most projects these will be discussed in the EMP section.

-The impacts are presented in terms of their impacts on the physical, biological and socioeconomic environments.
+89. The impacts are presented in terms of their impacts on the physical, biological and socio-economic environments.
 For each of these categories the impacts are discussed in terms of their decreasing order of magnitude.
 Only the main impacts are discussed in this section while a complete list of impacts and risks together with mitigation measures, areas of responsibility, costs and monitoring requirements are presented later in the EMP section.